karmi/retire/README.markdown

 (based on the `_type` property retrieved from _Elasticsearch_), so you can use them carefree;
 all the `url_for` or `dom_id` helpers work as expected.

-If you need to access the “real” model (eg. to access its assocations or methods not stored in _Elasticsearch_), just load it from the database:
+If you need to access the “real” model (eg. to access its associations or methods not stored in _Elasticsearch_), just load it from the database:

 ```ruby